carnivuth/2nd_brain/pages/computer_vision/image_filtering/image_filters.md

 ---
 id: IMAGE_FILTERS
 aliases:
 tags:
 index: 15
 ---
 # Image filters

-Image filters are operators that given a 2D input image calculate the new intensity of a pixel based on considerations on the neighborhood, an important class of filters are the [linear and translation equivariant](computer_vision/lte_operators.md) filters.
+Image filters are operators that given a 2D input image calculate the new intensity of a pixel based on considerations on the neighborhood, an important class of filters are the **linear and translation equivariant filters**.

 ![](computer_vision/Pasted%20image%2020241011100211.png)

- [LTE filters](LTE_OPERATORS.md) are olso used in [CNN](computer_vision/convolutional_neural_networks.md) as feature extractors
+ LTE filters are also used in [CNN](computer_vision/machine_learning_cv/convolutional_neural_networks.md) as feature extractors

 ## Linear and translation equivariant filters

 ### Linearity